 Yes, kids can safely eat sushi.
 However, sushi containing raw fish should not be eaten by children under 5.
 I say this because the FDA recommends that children under five don’t consume raw fish or shellfish.
 As dietician Susan Mitchell pointed out on ABC7Chicago, “In children, their immune system is not completely developed until they’re about 5-years-old.”

-Also, please note it is recommended that pregnant women also not eat sushi with raw fish.
+In addition, please note it is recommended that pregnant women do not eat sushi with raw fish.

 Kappamaki Sushi Rolls

-For me growing up, I loved the cucumber sushi rolls, AKA kappamaki rolls.
+For me, growing up, I loved cucumber sushi rolls, AKA kappamaki rolls.
 Just plain cucumber in the rice and seaweed roll.
-This is a popular dish at Japanese restaruants.
+This is a popular dish at Japanese restaurants.

 Tamagoyaki Sushi Rolls